 For patients who must undergo a corneal transplant, improvements to the procedure, in particular the use of a highly advanced femtosecond laser, have improved results in recent years.
 The laser can be programmed to create precisely shaped incisions in the patient’s cornea and in the donor corneal tissue.
 This produces many benefits, including faster healing, a more stable cornea, and better postoperative vision.

 If you suffer from keratoconus, contact Barnet Dulaney Perkins Eye Center at (866) 742-6581.
+We have practices throughout Arizona, including Phoenix, Tucson and Flagstaff.
 We’ll schedule a consultation for you so you can learn how to achieve your best possible sight.